cerner/fhir.cerner.com/content/dstu2/allergy-intolerance.md

     PUT /AllergyIntolerance

 Note that any field which is missing will be interpreted as nulling out or removing data from the resource.
-See [FHIR Update](http://hl7.org/fhir/DSTU2/http.html#update) for additional details about update operations.
+See [FHIR<sup>®</sup> Update](http://hl7.org/fhir/DSTU2/http.html#update) for additional details about update operations.

 ### Headers